dotnet/docs-maui/docs/user-interface/controls/listview.md

 - `RetainElement`, specifies that the <xref:Microsoft.Maui.Controls.ListView> will generate a cell for each item in the list.
 - `RecycleElement`, specifies that the <xref:Microsoft.Maui.Controls.ListView> will attempt to minimize its memory footprint and execution speed by recycling list cells.
-- `RecycleElementAndDataTemplate`, as `RecycleElement` while also ensuring that when a <xref:Microsoft.Maui.Controls.ListView> uses a `DataTemplateSelector`, <xref:Microsoft.Maui.Controls.DataTemplate> objects are cached by the type of item in the list.
+- `RecycleElementAndDataTemplate`, as `RecycleElement` while also ensuring that when a <xref:Microsoft.Maui.Controls.ListView> uses a <xref:Microsoft.Maui.Controls.DataTemplateSelector>, <xref:Microsoft.Maui.Controls.DataTemplate> objects are cached by the type of item in the list.

 <!-- > [!NOTE]
 > Windows ignores the `RetainElement` caching strategy, because it always uses caching to improve performance.
 Therefore, by default it behaves as if the `RecycleElement` caching strategy is applied. -->